xerolinux/XeroHub/content/posts/chaotic-aur/index.md

 ### The benefits

-Only one benefit comes from using the **ChaoticAUR**.
+Only one benefit comes from using the **Chaotic-AUR**.
 And that's the fact that packages are most often if not always screened by the maintainers before being added, saving us the headache of being the guinea pigs.

 Did I mention that you can request packages to be added there ?
 Oh yes, that's a side-benefit to all this.
-If you want to do that head on over to their **Gi Repo** linked below and use the issues tab to either report an issue with a package, request a new package to be added or a **PKGBUILD** to be updated.
+If you want to do that head on over to their **Github Repo** linked below and use the issues tab to either report an issue with a package, request a new package to be added or a **PKGBUILD** to be updated.

 {{< github repo="chaotic-aur/packages" >}}